First wedding vendors to hire

 How many hours of coverage you’ll need

-Whether a second shooter is included
+Whether a second shooter is included & if they provide videographers as well.

 Your photos are one of the few things you’ll keep forever, so this vendor is worth prioritizing.

-🎶 3.
-Choose Your DJ or Band
+4. Choose Your DJ or Band

 Your entertainment sets the energy of your entire reception.
 A skilled DJ or band doesn’t just play music — they manage the flow, read the room, and keep guests engaged from the first dance to the last song.